pineunity/tacker/doc/source/install/manual_installation.rst

 .. note::

-       The below command is for Ubuntu Operating System
+       The below command is for Ubuntu Operating System.

 .. code-block:: console